A Michaelmas message from General Secretary Jane Bradshaw

-A modern imagination for me is a conscious fellowship, whose armour is fashioned from spiritual wisdom, whose heart’s inner sun radiates healing, and their veins are pulsing with ‘living’ iron in the blood, bringing strength to will and force to our speaking.
+A modern imagination for me is a conscious fellowship, whose armour is fashioned from spiritual wisdom, whose heart’s inner sun radiates healing, and their veins are rushing with ‘living’ iron in the blood, bringing strength to will and force to our speaking.

-Int he forest of darkened minds lies the inner dragon of judgement, cynicism, and fear.
+In the forest of darkened minds lies the inner dragon of judgement, cynicism, and fear.

 So let us practice together to create inner order, inner justice, peace, and conviction in the darkness of our time.

 Jane and Cole Bradshaw recently spent 10 days in Central Australia, Arrernte country.